-For those who are coParenting a teenager, here is handful of great advice to guide you with the drafting of a parenting plan.
-It’s a whole new world, learning the ins and outs of the teenager.
+For those who are co-parenting a teenager, here are a handful of tips to guide you with the drafting of a parenting plan.
+It’s a whole new world, trying to learn the ins and outs of the teenager.

 Teenagers are preparing to leave home during these years.
 School, friends, and work will likely come before family.
-Teens want privacy.
-They want to make their own decisions.
-As a parent, you’ll need to balance the teen’s need for guidance versus his need for independence.
-It is important that you remain the parent.
-The rules will change, of course, as your teen proves he is able to handle more complicated situations.
-Your younger children may complain that their teenage sister gets to do more than they do.
+Teens want privacy, they want to make their own decisions.
+As a parent and especially one in a co-parenting relationship, you’ll need to balance the teen’s need for guidance versus their need for independence.
+It is important that you both remain the parents.
+The rules will change, of course, as your teen proves they are able to handle more complicated situations.
+Your younger children may complain that their teenage sibling gets to do more than they do.
 “That’s right,” you will tell them.
 “The rules change as you earn the right for them to change.”

 It is also important to remind teens of how important family life is.
 Teens will want to be active with friends, but they’ll still need to make time for family.
-This is a good time to involve your teen in talks about time-sharing, when she would like to spend time with each parent, and family plans.
+This is a good time to involve your teen in talks about time-sharing, when he/she would like to spend time with each parent, and family plans.
 Teens will need guidance in the areas of emotions and morals.
 Teens often don’t understand their own feelings or behaviors and need help sorting them out.
 Their moral code, or their sense of what is right and what is wrong, is also still developing.
-Understand that your guidance will most likely not be asked for or appreciated.
-Giving it is still your job, however.
+Understand that your guidance will most likely not be asked for or appreciated but giving it is still your job.
 The satisfying part of parenting is watching your teen grow into a responsible adult.

 Here are some issues to watch for at this stage: